 Commonly Prescribed Benzodiazepines

 Used mostly to treat panic or anxiety disorders, Klonopin can also be used to treat epilepsy, Tourette syndrome, and restless legs syndrome.
 It is effective in preventing convulsions and decreasing anxiety.

 Other benzodiazepines include:

-- Temazepam (Restoril), which treats insomnia.
+- Temazepam (Restoril) – treats insomnia

-Side Effects of Benzodiazepines
+Side Effects of Benzodiazepine Prescription Drugs

 - Sleepiness or drowsiness during the day

-- Rebound insomnia (common in short-acting medications)
+- Rebound insomnia (common in short-acting benzodiazepines)

 - Changes to libido